Satisfactory Academic Progress (SAP)

 If the appeal is approved, the student is placed on Financial Aid Probation and will remain eligible for federal and/or institutional merit financial aid during this semester.
 If the student makes satisfactory academic progress by the end of the semester and is removed from Academic Probation, they will be removed from Financial Aid Probation and continue to remain eligible for federal and/or institutional merit financial aid.

 Students who have lost their need-based financial eligibility by failing to maintain satisfactory academic progress may appeal, in writing, to the Committee on Academic Standards through the Dean of Students Office.

-The appeal must explain the special circumstances why the student failed to meet satisfactory academic progress standards–illness or injury, for instance, or the death of a close relative–and provide an academic plan showing how the student will re-establish satisfactory academic progress by a pre-determined specific point in time.
+The appeal must explain the special circumstances why the student failed to meet satisfactory academic progress standards–illness or injury, for instance, or the death of a close relative–, what has changed to allow them to now meet satisfactory academic progress standards, and provide an academic plan showing how the student will re-establish satisfactory academic progress by a pre-determined specific point in time.
 If the Committee on Academic Standards accepts the student’s appeal, the student is placed on financial aid probation and remains eligible for federal, state, and College need-based financial aid during that semester and subsequent semesters if the student meets the requirements specified in the academic plan.
 If a student wishes to appeal the Committee on Academic Standards’ decision on their appeal request, the student should submit the appeal, in writing, to either the Dean of Students or Dean for Curriculum and Academic Engagement.